ofirluzon/redislabs-docs/content/rs/administering/intercluster-replication/replica-of.md

 before enabling it in production.

-In the Redis Enterprise Software management UI, when designating a *Replica of* source from a different Redis Enterprise Software cluster, there is also an option to enable compression.
+In the Redis Enterprise Software management UI, when designating a _Replica Of_ source from a different Redis Enterprise Software cluster, there is also an option to enable compression.
 When enabled, gzip compression with level -6 is utilized.